 Things to Do When It’s Too Hot in OC

 1. Visit a new-to-you public library.
 They’re air-conditioned!
 And if you’ve never been exploring, there are some pretty amazing libraries in Orange County.
 Huntington Beach Central Library boasts one of the largest children’s collections.
 Mission Viejo Public Library and Foothill Ranch have little reading rooms for the kids.
 Read my post about the 50+ Public Libraries in Orange County you have to choose from!
 Did you know September is National Library Card sign-up month?
 Stan Lee (90+ year old American comic book writer) talks about how a “library cards is the ‘Open Sesame’ to all the knowledge in the world.”

 4. Find a pool.
 Call up a friend or check your city’s recreation guide to see if any of the public pools have swim hours.
 I have a list of city parks and recreation websites.

 5. Seek out splash parks and water play places.
 I have a whole list of places you can try.
 Some may only be open on weekends, now that it’s not summer.

 6. Dream of fall.
 Get together as a family and think cool thoughts.
 Where do you want to go to see fall colors?
 Pick apples?
 Taste pumpkin flavored treats?
 Harvest pumpkins?
 Everybody picks one thing you want to do before the end of November.
-My friend, Aracely at Daytrippingmom.com has the scoop on what kids can do for free in October in San Diego including Amtrak trips.
+October is Kids Free San Diego month so it’s a great time to plan activities down there.